In recently enjoyed a terrific holiday in South Africa. You can read my trip reports here:

 - Hotel website: Royal Malewane

-Royal Malewane is a luxury safari lodge with only 7 one- to six-bedroom villas, located in Thornybush private game reserve on the western border of the Kruger National Park.
+Royal Malewane is a luxury safari lodge with one- to six-bedroom villas, located in Thornybush private game reserve on the western border of the Kruger National Park.
 The lodge, which has Bill Gates, Bono, Oprah and Elton John among its repeat guests, exudes the romance and beauty of a bygone age while offering every modern comfort and convenience.
 Here, the classic safari experience is unsurpassed with unrivaled Big Five game viewing and the country’s most qualified guiding team, who will provide detailed insights into the complex and fascinating ecosystems of the South African bushveld.
 Guests can also indulge in sensual treatments at the tranquil waters of Royal Malewane’s Bush Spa and enjoy nightly feasts under the African stars.

 In this review (more info below the slideshow):